clarkhtse/filtercake.github.io/_posts/2015-01-13-resilient-os-x-partition-scheme-and-backup-strategy.md

 Get a second hard drive and try out something like [SuperDuper](http://www.shirt-pocket.com/SuperDuper/SuperDuperDescription.html).
 This comes with a bonus track btw:

 You can only repartition the internal disk when booting from an external disk.
-Recovery boot (as awesome as it is) will not do for this use case because it still running from the same physical internal drive.
+Recovery boot (as awesome as it is) will not do for this use case because it is still running from the same physical internal drive.
 You can of course create an external recovery USB stick or the like.
 But having your standard system at hand for this seems much better.
 Hence, clone your system disk.

 ### 3. Partition

 Now that you have two copies of all your data, you can safely repartition your main drive.
 In theory you can just delete stuff and re-copy it from the one of the two copies.
 Personally I actually used yet another hard drive for this purpose.
 Yes, call me paranoid or read the beginning of this post again.

 Remember to re-clone the new partition setup once its done.
 If you go shopping for a clone drive, consider getting one twice the size of your internal drive.
-Thus you do not have to overwrite the old clone and have states at hand during the process.
+Thus you do not have to overwrite the old clone and have all states at hand during the process.
 Just in case.

-### Enjoy the peace
+### 4. Enjoy the peace

 Yeah, just do that.
-Sleep much better the night after this is done :)
+Sleep much better the night after this is done.

 ## There is more: offsite backup